kevinbrandon/imgui/docs/FAQ.md

 Elements that are typically not clickable (such as calls to the Text functions) don't need an ID.
 Interactive widgets (such as calls to Button buttons) need a unique ID.

-**Unique IDs are used internally to track active widgets and occasionally associate state to widgets.<BR>
+**Unique IDs are used internally to target active widgets and occasionally associate state to widgets.<BR>
 Unique IDs are implicitly built from the hash of multiple elements that identify the "path" to the UI element.**

 Since Dear ImGui 1.85, you can use `Demo>Tools>Stack Tool` or call `ImGui::ShowStackToolWindow()`.
 The tool display intermediate values leading to the creation of a unique ID, making things easier to debug and understand.